azarketa/Thermodynamics-theoretical-pills/source/03_Equilibrium_temperature_processes.md

 * $\tau$ increases with system **volume** ($V$); larger systems take longer to equilibrate.
 * $\tau$ decreases with **boundary surface area** ($A$); larger surfaces allow faster exchange.

-:::{admonition} Tip: interpreting relaxation time
+:::{tip} Tip: interpreting relaxation time
-:class: tip, dropdown
+:class: dropdown
 A large bath takes longer to heat up because of its larger volume, but increasing the heating surface reduces the time needed to reach equilibrium.
 :::